hhadah/website/content/workingpaper/EthnicFav/index.md

 publication: "Working Paper"
 publication_short: ""

 abstract: "What is the effect of democracy on ethnic favoritism?
 I estimate the relationship between co-ethnicity and five outcomes of public good provision – education, infant health, wealth, access to clean drinking water and access to electricity – using data from twenty-one African countries.
 Following previous research, I use variation in co-ethnicity across ethnic groups and over time.
 I first estimate the relationship between these five outcomes and co-ethnicity in the full sample and then split the analysis between anocracies and democracies.
 I find mixed evidence of ethnic favoritism in the full sample.
-I find more evidence of co-ethnicities within both democracies and anocracies, but I do not find that democracy significantly impedes ethnic favoritism. "
+I find more evidence of co-ethnic targeting when comparing within democracies only and within anocracies only."

 # Summary.
 An optional shortened abstract.
 summary: ""